normen/whatscli/README.md

 How to get it running and use it

-- Put the binary in your PATH
+- Put the binary in your PATH (optional)
-- Run with `whatscli`
+- Run with `whatscli` (or double-click)
-- Scan QR code with WhatsApp on phone
+- Scan QR code with WhatsApp on phone (maybe resize shell)